 These are just a few of the more common supplements and their toxic side effects when taken in excess.

-Anything taken excessively it going to accumulate and be problematic for the body.
+Anything taken excessively is going to accumulate and be problematic for the body.

-There are many delicious ways to get the vitamins and minerals your body needs.
+Beyond that, there are many more delicious ways to get the vitamins and minerals your body needs.

-For example Mussels contain Vitamin B12, Zinc, Selenium, Omega 3’s, and they are delicious.
-And, sweet potatoes are rich in Beta Carotene, Vitamin C, Vitamin B6 and Vitamin E.
+If you were to eat Steamed Mussels with Mirin & Baked Sweet Potato Fries, you would get a delicious helping of vitamins and minerals.
+Mussels contain Vitamin B12, Zinc, Selenium, Omega 3’s, and sweet potatoes are rich in Beta Carotene, Vitamin C, Vitamin B6, and Vitamin E.